w3c/window-management/EXPLAINER.md

 * Medical app opens images (e.g. x-rays) on a high-resolution grayscale display
 * Creativity app shows secondary windows (e.g. pallete) on a separate screen
 * Conference room app shows controls on a touch screen device and video on a TV
+* Multi-screen layouts in gaming, signage, artistic, and other types of apps
 * Site optimizes content and layout when a window spans multiple screens

 ## Goals